aiforged/docs/docs/services/ocr/microsoft-ocr.md

 4. Review\
    Switch the usage filter to **Outbox** and open a processed document to view text in the Result property.

-{% hint style="info" %}
+!!! info
     Tip: Begin with a small, representative batch to validate output and tune settings.
-{% endhint %}

 ***